biscuit-auth/website/content/docs/guides/microservices.md

 another set of services.

 Authorizing those requests is challenging, because these services have varying levels of trust.
-The API gateway would typically be highly trusted, while a service at the end of a chain should only be trusted to perform its own task.
+The API gateway, where user request are initially received, would typically be highly trusted, while a service at the end of a chain should only be trusted to perform its own task.
 If one of those services were compromised, we want to limit its access to other services and data.